Juhani

 The basic

-standards of the ISO 9000 family are ISO 9004 and ISO 9001 that form a consistent
+standards of the ISO 9000 family are ISO 9004 and ISO 9001 that form a complementary

 cannot operate effectively or efficiently without taking into account the foundation